DhairyaGarg2005/Self-Driving-Car/README.md

 In addition, two Python codes that define and implement the model are presented as model.h5.

-There are two videos attached showing the outputs for the different environments trained.
+Three videos are attached, showing the outputs for the different environments trained and the input in the anaconda command prompt.